sysco-middleware/sysco-middleware.github.io/_posts/2015-07-02-db-locking.md

 ![](/images/2015-07-02-db-locking/er.png)

-The previous image shows that table Table_C has a relationship by FK (column NPCREDITEVALUATIONID) with the table Table_A.
+The previous image shows that Table_C has a relationship by FK (column NPCREDITEVALUATIONID) with the table Table_A.
 However, this FK is not indexed and this was the root cause of that problem.

 After that a query was executed to detect other cases like this and after fixing them, the performance of that module was improved.